If you’re needing help with solving common tomato growing problems this summer then look no further.

 Listen to the Episode:

-Common Tomato Diseases and Pests
+Tomato Plant Diseases and Pests

 This curling or rolling of the leaves occurs in hot weather or after cultivation or severe pruning and does not affect yield or quality.
 Keep plants well watered, and do not hoe deeply around plants.